SashaG-T/WGame/README.md

 EXAMPLE:
   - `pscp -r -i "C:\path\to\cert.ppk" "wbin/arcade" "doug@dougsgames.com:/home/doug/path/to/webroot/"`

 The below generates the above call to pscp.
   - `DOMAIN = dougsgames.com`
   - `USER = doug`
   - `WEBROOT = /home/doug/path/to/webroot`
   - `PUBDIR = myarcade/mygame`
   - `PPK = "C:\path\to\cert.ppk"`

+ Based on the example above the game would be published and found publicly at `https://dougsgames.com/myarcade/mygame`.

 ## Publishing Manually
 If you do not have access to a ppk or would rather publich manually so can by simply copying the contents of